Pedaling to Save Our Scotland

-George Russell cycles across America from San Diego, California to Saint Augustine, Florida to raise funds for the National Trust for Scotland.
+George Russell has completed his epic cycle across America from California to Florida to raise funds for the National Trust for Scotland.

 Colorado resident George Russell (74) has completed a 3,000+ mile cycle across the United States and has so far raised a massive $50,000 for conservation charity the National Trust for Scotland.